Big tech grapples with Russian state media, propaganda

 WASHINGTON (AP) — As Russia's war in Ukraine plays out for the world on social media, big tech platforms are moving to restrict Russian state media from using their platforms to spread propaganda and misinformation.

-Other U.S.-owned tech companies have offered more modest changes so far: limiting the Kremlin's reach, labeling more of this content so that people know it originated with the Russian government, and cutting Russian state organs off from whatever ad revenue they were previously making.
+Tech companies have also offered more modest changes in other parts of the world so far: limiting the Kremlin's reach, labeling more of this content so that people know it originated with the Russian government, and cutting Russian state organs off from whatever ad revenue they were previously making.

 “They’re trying to walk this very fine line; they’re doing this dance,” said Harbath, who now serves as director of technology and democracy at the International Republican Institute.
 “We want to stand up to Russia, but we also don’t want to get shut down in the country.
 How far can we push this?”

-Meta, which owns Facebook and Instagram, announced Monday that it would restrict access to Russia's RT and Sputnik services in Europe, following a statement by European Union President Ursula von der Leyen over the weekend that officials are working to bar the sites throughout the EU.

-Google followed Tuesday with a European ban of those two outlets on YouTube.

-The U.S. has not taken similar action or applied sanctions to Russian state media, leaving the American-owned tech companies to wrestle with how to blunt the Kremlin's reach on their own.
+The U.S. government has not applied sanctions to Russian state media or called on the tech companies to take action, leaving the American-owned tech companies to wrestle with how to blunt the Kremlin's reach on their own.

 The results have been mixed.